brianr747/SFC_models/README.rst

 instead of (old syntax)::

 ca = Country(model_object, 'Canada', 'CA')

-This change will first show up in a new branch, and the code base within sfc_models will be refactored.
-The change is completed; the merge will be done with a new version release.

 In my view, this is a major quality of life improvement for future users, at the cost of breaking what I assume is still a small base of external user's code.